ermongroup/ddim/README.md

 [Jiaming Song](http://tsong.me), Chenlin Meng and [Stefano Ermon](http://cs.stanford.edu/~ermon), Stanford

-Implements sampling from an implicit model that is trained with the same procedure as [Denoising Diffusion Probabilistic Model](https://hojonathanho.github.io/diffusion/), but doesn't make you bankrupt (click image below for a video demo):
+Implements sampling from an implicit model that is trained with the same procedure as [Denoising Diffusion Probabilistic Model](https://hojonathanho.github.io/diffusion/), but costs much less time and compute if you want to sample from it (click image below for a video demo):

 <a href="http://www.youtube.com/watch?v=WCKzxoSduJQ" target="_blank">![](http://img.youtube.com/vi/WCKzxoSduJQ/0.jpg)</a>